 My Expat Network

-Once you have your internet connection set up, you can use a great service called MyExpatNetwork to connect to either UK (including the BBC), American, Australian or Canadian television.
-I use the UK service and pay just £5 per month for a UK IP address which enables me to access the BBC iPlayer online from Barcelona.
-The US service costs $5 per month.
+Once you have your internet connection set up, you can use a great service called MyExpatNetwork to connect to either UK, American, Australian or Canadian television.
+The UK service is £5 per month for a UK IP address and the US service costs $5 per month.

 The IP is activated as and when you need it, so doesn’t run all the time.
 The application works on both PC and Mac, as well as tablets and mobiles – you have to pay for a subscription for each installation of the software – for each device.